MaxvanHaastrecht/MaxvanHaastrecht.github.io/_pages/about.md

 <p><em>Do not judge each day by the harvest you reap, but by the seeds that you plant.</em> - Robert Louis Stevenson</p>

 <p>Lastly, not a quote but a video.
 A commencement address by Steve Jobs at Stanford.
-The most inspiring speech I have ever seen.</p>
+The most inspiring speech I have ever seen.
+Watch the full 15 minutes, you won't regret it.</p>
 </div>

 [![Steve Jobs Stanford Commencement Address](http://img.youtube.com/vi/UF8uR6Z6KLc/0.jpg)](http://www.youtube.com/watch?v=UF8uR6Z6KLc)